presstofan/academic-kickstart/content/post/python-apps-with-docker/index.md

 docker stack deploy -c stapp-auth.yml app
 ```

 Give it a minute and then visit `app.example.com`.
 You will see the Keycloak login page.
 Once logged in, you will be directed to the Streamlit app.
 Note that you can also log in with the admin account we created for Keycloak, but you can't use the test account to log in the Keycloak Administrative Console.
 This determined by the role mapping of each user.
 There are many things you can do with Keycloak.
-For example, you can allow user registration, which is a useful feature for some apps.
+For example, you can allow user self registration, which is a useful feature for some apps.
 Check the [official document](https://www.keycloak.org/docs/latest/server_admin/index.html) if you are interested.

 ### (Optional) Step 8: Monitoring Docker Swarm with Swarmpit